-Since he was a bishop, and therefore a celibate, there is no Mrs. Claus.
+Since he was a bishop and a celibate, there is no Mrs. Claus.
+(Sorry, folks!)

 Nicholas was one of the bishops present at the Council of Nicea in 325, from which the Nicene Creed takes its name.
 There's quite a story from that council: apparently Nicholas was so upset by the heretical views propounded by Arius that he walked up to him and slapped his face!
 The other bishops, appalled, confiscated his bishop's vestments and placed him in prison.
 (Nicholas was ashamed for his fit of temper and desired forgiveness.)
 Jesus and the Blessed Mother came to visit him in the prison cell—so when the guards came in later, they found Nicholas unchained, wearing his liturgical stole (given to him by Mary) and quietly reading the Scriptures.

 There are amazing traditions regarding his life that have been consistently told over the years.
 The most well known was his generosity to a man whose three daughters could not afford the dowry needed to marry.
 When Nicholas heard of this, he tried to secretly leave three bags of gold at their home, so that the women could be eligible to marry and not be forced into prostitution by their poverty.
 Their father discovered him attempting to leave the money, and tried to praise Nicholas; but the saint simply replied that all the glory should go to God.